 This inherent capability in the GTI Energy process leads to its higher carbon capture potential, its substantially lower capital cost, and smaller footprint.
 The result is a low-cost pathway to essentially carbon emissions-free hydrogen up to very large scale.
-The concept for a 5MMSCFD (12,750 kg/day) modular demonstration plant has been defined and costs estimated for its construction and operation.
-The design is scalable to very large H2 production rates (e.g., 100MMSCFD [255,000 kg/day]) with the attendant economies of scale, with single or multiple modules.
+The concept for a 5MMSCFD (12,050 kg/day) modular demonstration plant has been defined and costs estimated for its construction and operation.
+The design is scalable to very large H2 production rates (e.g., 100MMSCFD [241,000 kg/day]) with the attendant economies of scale, with single or multiple modules.
 When utilized with power generation in a combined cycle power plant, the technology provides the lowest cost of electricity for reduced carbon applications.

-Learn more about GTI's hydrogen production process.
+Learn more about GTI Energy's hydrogen production process.
 (0.7MB pdf)

 Contact the energy experts today